MicrosoftDocs/OfficeDocs-SharePoint/migration/What-is-supported-SPMT.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
+- seo-marvel-jun2020
-description: "This article contains a list of features that are supported in the SharePoint Migration Tool (SPMT)."
+description: In this article, learn about the supported features and locations of the SharePoint Migration Tool (SPMT).
 ---

 # SPMT supported features